SpicyGarlicAlbacoreRoll/PaperRPGDemo/README.md

 Progress builds of a Paper Mario inspired turn-based small numbers RPG, built in Unity.

 Currently in progress on barebones combat system.
-Only jump command 'works' (sometimes it requires a page reload...).
+Only jump command 'works' (sometimes enter won't work, but a mouseclick will work and subsequent enter will too).

 V.2 Added Realtime CSG Generated level